franzbu/EnhancedSpaces.spoon/README.md

 ## Installation

 SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
-Besides installing Hammerspoon for SpaceHammer's sake, at a later stage you might also be interested in Hammerspoon's virtually endless possibilities for taylor-made customizations for your macOS.
+Besides installing Hammerspoon for SpaceHammer's sake, at a later stage you might also be interested in Hammerspoon's virtually endless possibilities for taylor-made customizations of your macOS.

 To install SpaceHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.

-Alternatively, run the following command in a terminal window:
+Alternatively, run the following terminal command:

 ```bash